 Did this signal reversal into a bear trend?
 Maybe not, but the subsequent fresh DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate it was.
-That's from early 2016 low (https://bit.ly/2wxaZv6 updated as of last Thursday's Close.)
+That's from early 2016 low (https://bit.ly/2Vo0bZP updated as of last Friday's Close.)
 That was the recent key higher resistance it has just exceeded on the violation of its Tolerance: that was the 2,675 trading high of the week ending March 20th (including monthly MA-48)

 As such, it is reasonable that the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support.
 This leaves FRONT MONTH S&P 500 FUTURE up into a broad higher range, with the top back into the 3,000 area.
-It must be allowed that along the way the previously violated supports at 2,850 area along with the more prominent 2,750 area (already above) are nearby key levels.
+It must be allowed that along the way the previously violated supports at 2,850 area along with the more prominent 2,750 area (already recently above) and NEGATED 2,675 Tolerance of the 2,600 DOWN Break are nearby key levels.